cama-0004/NeverStops/README.md

 # NeverStops
 Lecture on October 21,2020
-Learned how to merge to repos together.
+Learned how to merge two repos together.
 Bit challenging, but think I am getting the gist of GitHub. :)